tvogels01/dotfiles/CHEATSHEET.md

 nvm use --lts --save
 ```

-Then leverate the new `.nvmrc` file:
+Then leverage the new `.nvmrc` file:

 ```shell
 nvm use
 ```